Nikon D500 vs Z5

 Studio photographers will appreciate that the Nikon D500 (unlike the Z5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D500 and the Z5 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the Z5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D500 and Z5 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Nikon Z5 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D500 and the Nikon Z5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.